United Utilities: Service problems

-Watermain breaks

 In May 2010, a burst water main cut 15,000 customers in Moreton, Leasowe and Wallasey off water for 3 days.

 In November 2019, a burst pipe in a local treatment works disrupted water supply in the CH 41/42/43/63 areas and bottled water supply points were set up.

 Water and land contamination

 On 7 August 2015, cryptosporidium, a water-borne parasite that can cause diarrhoea and vomiting, had been detected in the water supply to Blackpool, Chorley, Fylde, Preston, South Ribble and Wyre affecting more than 300,000 customers.
 No cases of cryptosporidiosis were reported and by introducing of ultra-violet treatment units "boil water" notices could be lifted in some areas.
 Initial investigations by United Utilities and the Drinking Water Inspectorate had not identified the cause.
 Later the root cause was identified as run-off water from agricultural land following severe rainfall.

 On 6 September 2015, the water supply was declared free from contamination, and restrictions were lifted.
 United Utilities was subsequently fined £300,000 at Preston Crown Court on 10 October 2017 for supplying water unfit for human consumption, with an additional £150,000 costs.
 It paid around £18 million in compensation to its customers.
 United Utilities held a number of seminars following this event to outline steps it had taken following the incident and share lessons with other water companies.

 In 2023, it was reported that an area of council land in Stockport that had been earmarked for development into amenity woodland had been so contaminated by sewage discharge that it was unsafe to proceed and the plans had to be dropped.
 The same report noted that United Utilities were the worst-polluting water company in the UK in 2022, with "10 of the country’s 20 pipes that spilled the most sewage in 2022 [being] owned by United Utilities", and that they had discharged raw sewage into the River Ellen in Cumbria for almost 7,000 hours that year.
 The Environment Agency stated that United Utilities released raw sewage into rivers for over 425,491 hours in 2022, and that England's largest lake, Windermere in the Lake District, received sewage from storm overflows for 246 days that year.
 It was reported in figures submitted to the Environment Agency by the water industry that in the following year, 2023, over 33% of United Utilities outflows discharged raw sewage 60 times or more into waterways, and over the course of the year United Utilities discharged sewage into waterways for a total of 656,014 hours, representing a 54% increase in its sewage discharge compared with 2022.

 On the evening of 28 February 2024 until the morning of 29 February, United Utilities pumped almost 10 e6l of raw sewage illegally into the middle of Windermere, after pumps at the pumping station in Bowness malfunctioned.
 The company failed to report this to the Environment Agency until 13 hours after the incident began.